nedpals/blog/content/post/sharn-0.2.0-and-merging-with-shards.md

 +++
 {{< figure src="/images/uploads/Screenshot from 2018-02-05 20-49-18.png" >}}

 Hello guys!
-I am back for another blog post about [Sharn](https://github.com/nedpals/sharn) - my first open source project written in Crystal, talking about it's first ever stable release and a good news to all of you.
+I am back for another blog post about Sharn - my first open source project written in Crystal, talking about it's first ever stable release and a good news to all of you.

-Four days ago, I've released Sharn [0.2.0](https://github.com/nedpals/sharn/releases/tag/0.2.0) - the first [`cli` shard's module importation](https://github.com/mosop/cli/wiki/Making-Command-Classes-DRY).
+Four days ago, I've released Sharn 0.2.0 - the first ever stable release which means you can now use it safely and in production!
+This includes adding of developmentDependencies into your project's shard.yml file, optimizing all of the four commands (add, rm, install, update), and some improvements in repo detection.

+Aside from that, I've made the code base more easier to manage by putting all helpers and commands into it's own separate files and taking advantage of the [`cli` shard's module importation](https://github.com/mosop/cli/wiki/Making-Command-Classes-DRY).

 While it lacks error handling and proper documentation, this will be fixed in the later release.